Three people working in a module on a spaceship

 Getting a new vehicle into space is no easy task.
 The challenges are massive, from the cost of creating a team, building a vehicle, launching, and ongoing maintenance to the uncertainty in funding sources and market demand, not to mention the unpredictability that comes with any project situated on the edge of what's possible.
 And yet, the potential rewards are equally great.
 There's the promise of an entirely new economy at the end of all that effort—one that will improve the human experience here on Earth and transform us into the first star-faring species.

 The new space economy will be characterized by intensifying competition and unprecedented innovation, leading to the accelerated development of new products, services, businesses, and business models.
-Design will play a critical role in shaping this new frontier.
 Beyond making spaces and interfaces more intuitive, engaging, and visually appealing, human-centered design will advance a safer, more efficient, accessible, and economically viable future for people living and working in space.
-Here's how.
+Here are three ways design will play a critical role in shaping this new frontier.

 Astronaut exiting a work space